4 Creative Ways to Take Advantage of Small Business Week 2021

 4 Partner with another small business

-Joining forces with another small business can help drive sales, too.
+Joining forces with another small business can also help drive sales.
 Your businesses could offer a joint discount whenever a customer purchases products or services from one of your establishments.
 For example, if you own a sneaker store, you can partner with a local sports apparel retailer to offer a 10% discount whenever a customer buys a new pair of sneakers from your store or at least $25 in sports gear from the other business, and vice versa.

 Preparing for Small Business Week 2021